 The authority operates a rolling revaluation programme so that all land and buildings are revalued every five years.
 Valuations have been carried out by Royal Institute of Chartered Surveyors-qualified staff at Chrystals, the Council's independent external valuers.
-The valuations have been carried out in accordance with the Practice Statements, Guidance Notes and Valuation Information papers published by the Royal Institution of Chartered Surveyors; RICS Valuation - Global Standards (known as The Red Book) dated 2017.
+The valuations have been carried out in accordance with the Practice Statements, Guidance Notes and Valuation Information papers published by the Royal Institution of Chartered Surveyors; RICS Valuation - Global Standards (known as The Red Book) dated 2017 and subsequent updates.
 Site values were noted for each housing estate based on assumptions as to the extent of the sites on the basis of a typical site for each house type rather than being based on the overall area of the estate.

-As at 31 March 2020 £'000 As at 31 March 2019 £'000 Historic cost of dwellings 130,377 126,261 Historic cost of other revalued assets, i.e. other land & buildings, investment properties and surplus assets 30,161 30,090
+As at 31 March 2021 £'000 As at 31 March 2020 £'000 Historic cost of dwellings 133,128 130,377 Historic cost of other revalued assets, i.e. other land & buildings, investment properties and surplus assets 30,221 30,161